Having spent about ten years developing the derelict stables at

 But how to get it off the ground without spending a

 Obviously (even in the nineteen nineties) we had to have a website.
-Actually, it was not that obvious; even though I had been interested in personal computing since about 1980, I knew nothing about the web and was a bit wary of this emerging phenomenon, which came to be known as the ‘World Wide Wait’.
+Actually, it was not that obvious; even though I had been interested in personal computing since about 1980, I knew nothing about the web and was a bit wary of this emerging phenomenon, which had become known as the ‘World Wide Wait’.
 Yes, it was very slow, and also had a feel of the Wild West about it.
-However, at that time it was free (as in Freedom) and FREE (as in Free Beer) and that appealed to me!
+However, at that time it was free (as in Freedom) and nearly FREE (as in Free Beer) and that appealed to me!

-That page grew and grew and was the forerunner of what we now know as Ticknall Life community magazine, which was launched as a free-standing project with its own domain in 2000.
+That page grew and grew and was the forerunner of what was to become Ticknall Life community magazine, which was launched as a free-standing project with its own domain in 2000.